Bucanero06/AntBot/README.md

 1. **FastAPI & Uvicorn:**
     - Implements a modern, high-performance framework with Uvicorn serving for high concurrency and reliability.

-2. **MsgS & Redis:**
+2. **Pydantic & Redis:**
-    - Employs MsgSpec for robust data structuring and Redis for fast, scalable data processing.
+    - Employs Pydantic for robust data structuring and Redis for fast, scalable data processing.

 3. **Supplementary Technologies:**
     - Nginx, Asyncio, Wave, Poetry, VectorBT(PRO), Nautilus Trader, and TradingView enrich the stack with capabilities ranging